AckerlyXu/heima/articles/cloud-services/cloud-services-dotnet-get-started.md

-<properties
+---
-	pageTitle="Get started with Azure Cloud Services and ASP.NET | Azure" description="Learn how to create a multi-tier app using ASP.NET MVC and Azure.
+title: Get started with Azure Cloud Services and ASP.NET | Azure
+description: Learn how to create a multi-tier app using ASP.NET MVC and Azure.
 The app runs in a cloud service, with web role and worker role.
-It uses Entity Framework, SQL Database, and Azure Storage queues and blobs." services="cloud-services, storage"
+It uses Entity Framework, SQL Database, and Azure Storage queues and blobs.
-	documentationCenter=".net"
-	authors="Thraka"
-	manager="timlt"
-	editor=""/>

-<tags
-	ms.service="cloud-services"
-	ms.date="11/16/2016"
-	wacn.date="04/20/2016"/>
+services: cloud-services, storage
+documentationCenter: .net
+authors: Thraka
+manager: timlt
+editor: ''

+ms.service: cloud-services
+ms.date: 11/16/2016
+wacn.date: 04/20/2016
+---

 # Get started with Azure Cloud Services and ASP.NET